galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/running-automation.md

 title: "Running a test in automation"
 ---

-Use the following example to help you to understand how to structure a test so that it runs in automation.
+Use the following example to help you to understand how to package a test so that it runs in automation.

-The following example shows how to create a parent project, add a test sub-project and OBR sub-project as modules of that parent, and how to edit the associated _pom.xml_ files so that the parent project and sub-projects (modules) are structured correctly.
+The following example shows how to create a parent project, add a test sub-project and OBR sub-project as modules of that parent, and how to edit the associated _pom.xml_ files so that the parent project and sub-projects (modules) are packaged correctly.

 The structure of the parent project will look similar to the following example structure: